QA Strategy

 Introduction: Why the UAT environment is its own QA problem

-Ask three engineers where UAT should run, and you'll get three different answers.
-Some say staging.
-Some say a dedicated pre-prod environment.
-Some say "we just use production with a feature flag."
+A stakeholder logs in to sign off on the new release, hits "checkout," and the payment step silently fails.
+Engineering can't reproduce it — because the bug isn't in the code, it's in the environment the testing ran in.
+Ask three engineers where UAT should run and you'll get three different answers: some say staging, some say a dedicated pre-prod environment, some say "we just use production with a feature flag."
 All three are common in practice, and all three produce very different testing results.

-The UAT environment is where business users validate that software meets their requirements before it goes live.
-Getting this environment right is the difference between UAT that catches real issues and UAT that produces false positives, wastes stakeholder time, and ships broken features anyway.
+Getting it right is the difference between UAT that catches real issues and UAT that produces false positives, wastes stakeholder time, and ships broken features anyway.

 What is a UAT environment? (and how it differs from other QA environments)